Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 Simple Spaces & Compositions

-Annie opens up about how she never felt comfortable as a studio photographer but yet was impressed by other photographer’s studio portraits at the same time.
+Annie opens up about how she never felt comfortable as a studio photographer but was impressed by other photographers’ studio portraits at the same time.

-She tells us how she challenged herself to love and be comfortable with the floor and the walls of her studio and stepping out of her comfort zone.
+She tells us how she challenged herself to love and be comfortable with the floor and the walls of her studio and step out of her comfort zone.

 She shows us 4 of her favorite photographs she took in her studio and explains their composition in detail.